kinkerl/persy/README.markdown

 Setup for syncing and/or using a remote backup
 ------------
-If you want to sync or backup your files on a remote server, you have to __enable a public key authentication__ for the server!!!
+If you want to sync or backup your files on a remote server, you have to __enable a public key authentication__ for the server (take a look at http://sial.org/howto/openssh/publickey-auth/ for more information).
 No extra software on the server is required.
 The server just needs a ssh server with public key authentication and the git-core package.

 The normal workflow with a __blank remote Server__ and an __already initialized local repository is__: